Ghalib: Stage plays on Ghalib

-Ghalib's life is the subject of hundreds of plays regularly performed in Northern India and Pakistan.
-These plays are based on his life and his personal and professional relationships.
+Ghalib's life is the subject of various plays regularly performed in Northern India and Pakistan, including Ghalib in New Delhi, which has been staged over 500 times since its premiere in 1997.
+Other stage works include the Pakistani play Dozakhnama by Azad Theatre, which portrays a fictional meeting between Ghalib and Saadat Hasan Manto in hell.
+These plays are based on his personal and professional relationships as well as fictionalized interpretations of his life.

 Starting from the Parsi Theatre and Hindustani Theatre days, the first phase of his stage portrayal culminated in Sheila Bhatia's production, written by Mehdi Saheb.
 Mohd Ayub performed this role so many times that many theatre-goers used to call him Ghalib.
 The Sheila Bhatia production celebrated his famous ghazals which used to be presented one after another.
 Ghalib's character lacked subtlety and he was shown philandering with the courtesan, Chaudvin, famously played by Punjabi singer Madan Bala Sandhu.
-Later Begum Abida Ahmed, wife of the late President Fakhruddin Ali Ahmed, supported many very costly productions.
+Later Abida Ahmed, wife of the late President Fakhruddin Ali Ahmed, supported many very costly productions.
 This was perhaps the golden period of plays celebrating Ghalib's life, including many other productions such as Surendra Verma's play which was performed by the National School of Drama.
 Qaid-e-Hayat (Imprisonment of Life, 1983), written by Surendra Verma, talks about the personal life of the poet Ghalib, including his financial hardships and his tragic love for Katiba, a woman calligraphist, who was working on his diwan.
 Over the years, it has been directed by numerous theatre directors, including Ram Gopal Bajaj in 1989, at the National School of Drama.
 This period also saw numerous college and university productions performed by students' groups.
 Writers whose scripts were popular during this period include Jameel Shaidai, Danish Iqbal and Devender Singh.
 Ghalib also inspired a chain of comedies.
 One such classic comedy is Ghalib in New Delhi which has been staged more than three hundred times by Dr. Sayeed Alam.
 Danish Iqbal's play Main Gaya Waqt Nahin Hoon and Sayeed's play Ghalib Ke Khutoot are still being performed at various Indian cities.
 The name of play 'Main Gaya Waqt Nahin Hoon' was later changed to 'Anti-National Ghalib', which has had several successful shows in DelhiNCR.
 Now being produced under the banner of Aatrangi Pitaara Foundation.

 The late Sheila Bhatia began this trend on productions about Ghalib, in Delhi.